Smoked or grilled ribs are always a guest favorite when you are hosting family or friends for a BBQ.

 Cooking the ribs break down the fat, loosening the connective tissue and making the ribs juicy and flavorful.

-    By using the low and slow cooking method while ensuring that your smoker is at the correct internal temperature, you can serve up some of the best, tender, and juicy ribs .
+By using the low and slow cooking process while ensuring that your smoker is at the correct internal temperature, you can serve up some of the best, tender, and juicy ribs .

 Firstly, you must reach the optimal smoking temperature of 225°F to avoid overcooked ribs.

-    Maintain this temperature to smoke the ribs low and slow (meaning, at a lower temperature for longer duration).
+Maintain this cooking temperature to smoke the ribs low and slow (meaning, at a lower temperature for a longer duration).
 This method will ensure that you serve ribs that are not overcooked.

 Read More: Controlling the Temperature in the Smoker

 When people mention ribs, they probably refer to pork ribs rather than beef ribs.
 But what about beef ribs?
 How do I tell if my beef ribs are finished?

 Beef ribs will take longer to cook before they are done since beef ribs are a bigger cut of meat than cooking pork ribs.

 With your smoker’s temperature at 285oF, your beef ribs will have to spend about eight to nine hours in the smoker .